HobbyBear/gol-skeleton-2020/README.md

 ### Submission

 The coursework requires two independent implementations.
 You will be required to submit **both** implementations (assuming both were attempted).
 Every student is required to upload their full work to Blackboard.
-There will be three sperate submissions points on Blackboard - one for the report and two for each implementation.
+There will be three separate submissions points on Blackboard - one for the report and two for each implementation.

 - For the report, you must submit a single file called `report.pdf`.
 - For the parallel implementation, you must submit a single zip file called `parallel.zip`.
 It must contain all the code required to compile and run the program.